WeAreWizards/blog/content/articles/flow-and-typescript-1.md

                                        ^^^^^^^^^^^^^^ react-router.
 Required module not found

 ```
-As you can see, Flow doesn't complain the React import as it comes bundled with an interface file for it.
+As you can see, Flow doesn't complain about the React import as it comes bundled with an interface file for it.

-An interface file is how Flow knows what to expect from an external import, such as react-router, which probably won't have typings.
+An interface file is how Flow knows what to expect from an external import, such as react-router for which flow doesn't ship type declarations.

-To fix our error, we need to add an interface file for react-router, which will be empty for now and tell flow to use the typings directory for libraries:
+To fix our error, we need to add an interface file for react-router.
+The interface file will be empty for now and we tell flow to use the `typings` directory for libraries:

 ```js
 // typings/react-router.js